 Uniform Clothing Requirements

-Parents or carers are required to place an order for PADA Uniform within one month of their child joining PADA.
+All newly registered students at PADA are required to place an order for the PADA uniform within one month of their registration.

-Students are expected to wear one of the following approved garments for all classes: Crop Top, Vest, T-Shirt, Unitard, or Leotard.
+Students are expected to wear one of the 4 following approved garments for all classes: Crop Top, Sleeveless Leotard, Fitted Vest, or Fitted T-Shirt.

 Hoodies, jumpers, onesies, or long sleeve tops are not permitted during class sessions.
 Additionally, any hoodies, jackets, or other tops that are not PADA branded—including CHANCE2DANCE apparel—are not acceptable attire at PADA.

-Lower Body – Students may choose to wear either the Official PADA Logo Uniform or their own plain black shorts or leggings (without patterns, other colours, or branded logos).
-Joggers and dance trousers are not permitted.
+Lower Body – Students may choose to wear either the PADA Branded Uniform or their own plain black shorts or leggings (without patterns, other colours, or branded logos).
+Joggers and dance trousers are not permitted for classes.

-Shorts or leggings are optional with a leotard; students may also wear just a leotard.
+Shorts or leggings are optional with a leotard; students may also wear just a leotard on its own.
 If shorts or leggings are worn with a leotard, they should be placed over the leotard.

 Underwear – At no time should any type of underwear be visible while in uniform.

-Students are not permitted to wear sliders, crocs, flip flops, heelies, boots, or any other footwear deemed unsuitable for physical activity or fitness.
+Students are not permitted to wear flip flops, sandals, heelies, boots, or any other footwear deemed unsuitable for physical activity or fitness.

-All students are required to participate in classes barefoot.
+All students are required to participate in classes barefoot, unless required otherwise.

 Jazz shoes or foot thongs are optional for dance segments within our Acrobatic Arts Classes held on Mondays, Fridays, and Saturdays, or they may be required for performances for the PADA Performing Team.

-Students are not permitted to wear uniforms or clothing from other dance schools, gymnastics clubs, or cheerleading organizations at PADA.
+Students & parents are not permitted to wear uniforms or clothing from other dance schools, gymnastics clubs, theatre schools, their educational school uniform, or cheerleading organisations at PADA.
 This policy also extends to any items such as clothing, bags, water bottles, or accessories that display another institution's logo or branding.
 We kindly request that PADA is treated with the utmost respect as both a business and an acrobatic dance school.

 Hair